 Fatigue (PDQ®): Supportive care - Health Professional Information [NCI] - Contributing Factors

-A second study done with 73 women receiving adjuvant radiation therapy for breast cancer found similar differences in the patterns and predictors of morning versus evening fatigue.
+A second study that included 73 women who were undergoing adjuvant radiation therapy for breast cancer found similar differences in the patterns and predictors of morning versus evening fatigue.
 Participants were recruited to the study at the time of their simulation visit and completed baseline questionnaires.
 Data were then collected on 2 subsequent days, in the morning and at bedtime, each week during radiation therapy; every 2 weeks for 2 months after radiation therapy; and once a month for 2 additional months thereafter.
 Fatigue was measured with the Lee Fatigue Scale.
 For the group as a whole, over the 25 weeks of data collection, morning fatigue decreased slightly during radiation therapy and was constant for 4 months afterwards, while evening fatigue increased through radiation therapy and then declined slightly after treatment.
 Evening fatigue was higher for those who:

 - Were working.